simplenetes-io/podc/PODSPEC.md

                 # Match on full path, not include query parameters.
 Exlusice to pathBeg and pathEnd.
                 path: /admin/ /superuser/

-                # A higher importance makes this match earlier in the Ingress.
+                # A heavier weight makes this match earlier in the Ingress.
 Default is 100.
-                importance: 101
+                weight: 101
             - protocol: tcp

               # bind is mandatory for general TCP